 FA Cup Final

-Critchley, who had lost his place seven months earlier, had been brought back in the semi final game against West Ham and had scored the winning goal.
+Critchley, who had lost his place seven months earlier, had been brought back in for the semi-final game against West Ham United and scored the winning goal.

-City had their own problems too.
-Centre forward Freddie Tilson was ruled out and Marshall came in at inside right with Herd moving to centre forward.
+City, too, had their problems.
+Striker Freddie Tilson was ruled out and Marshall came in at inside-right with Herd moving to centre-forward.

-City were fastest off the starting blocks creating a chance within the first minute.
-Toseland sent over a high, searching far post cross which Sagar did well to hold.
+And it was City who were fastest out of the starting blocks, creating a chance within the first minute.
+Toseland sent over a high, searching far-post cross, which Sagar did well to hold.
 Although he was rarely troubled on the day, Sagar's calm assurance when he handled the ball had a positive, inspiring effect on his team-mates.

-Everton turned the tables on City and started to get a foothold on the game.
-With Dean in tremendous form it was only a matter of time before City's defence buckled and it did so with 41 minutes on the clock.
+And Everton soon turned the tables on their opponents to get a foothold in the game.
+With Dean in tremendous form, it was only a matter of time before City's defence buckled.
+It did so with 41 minutes on the clock.

-City 'keeper Langford dropped a Britton cross under intense pressure from Dean and winger Stein had the simple task of side-footing the ball home from close range - 1-0 to Everton!
+City goalkeeper Langford dropped a Cliff Britton cross under intense pressure from Dean and winger Jimmy Stein had the simple task of side-footing the ball home from close range - 1-0 to Everton!

-The referee blew for full time and Everton climbed the steps to the Royal Box.
-Dean received the trophy and held it aloft to the Blue half of the 92,950 crowd and the party went on into the night both in London and all the way back down to Liverpool.
+The referee blew for full-time and Everton climbed the steps to the Royal Box.
+Dean received the trophy and held it aloft to the Blue half of the 92,950 crowd and the party went on well into the night - both in London and all the way back to Liverpool.